WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

 The metrics we aim to measure can be classified along two axes:

-- Whether they measure user-submitted reports or moderator-generated responses
+- Whether they measure user-submitted reports or moderator-generated decisions
 - Whether they are real-time or deferred

 The following metrics can be considered to begin with (we can always add more in